 It was Hulk and the hallway that moved the situation along.
 A few seconds of silence was soon followed by the family dog shooting his head back.
 His body slowly followed, and the low growl returned.
 Randy and Maddie watched their dog as he crouched into attack mode, but what caught their attention next was the sound of a doorknob turning.
 A doorknob in the hallway.

-“What the fuck is that?” said Maddie who took a step back.
+“What the fuck is that?” said Maddie who stepped back.
 Hulk’s growling ceased, but his focus remained, and he methodically stepped forward.
 Randy remained by his side.
 The sound had stopped almost as quickly as it had begun.
 As Randy and Hulk exited the bedroom, entering the hallway, they both turned to look at the closet door.
 They stared for a moment, not sure what to do next.
 Hulk soon went from standing on all fours ready to pounce to sitting down, relaxed.
 Randy saw this change, and the tension running through his body moved down and out through his toes.

 “Are you sure?” was all he could spit out.
 She did not answer, but instead shot him another look as if to say open the fucking door, you pussy!
 Hulk also sensed how serious mama was, so he too backed away.
 Randy reached forward, extended his fingers, and meticulously wrapped them around the closet doorknob.
 It had already been a couple minutes since the last phantom turning, but he gripped the knob as tight as he could, looked at Maddie, put up three fingers, and counted them down to one before yanking the door open.

 Randy sat on the toilet in the bathroom within their bedroom, phone in hand as he tried to locate any information on the home.
 His bowels had been playing havoc on him all day, and he even left work early, telling his boss he had a stomach bug.
 Although there was some truth to that, Randy remained scared for Hulk.
-He was not fond of the idea that his dog was there alone having to deal with whatever ghost, spirit, specter, etc. roamed around that one area in the house.
+He was not fond of the idea that his dog was there alone dealing with whatever ghost, spirit, specter, etc. roamed around that area in the house.

-His eyes travelled from his phone to the vintage matchbox car that had paid them a visit last night, as it sat on the bathroom sink next to him.
+His eyes traveled from his phone to the vintage matchbox car that had paid them a visit last night, as it sat on the bathroom sink next to him.
 Nobody knew what to make of the old toy, not even Hulk, who just sniffed it and walked away.
 Both Randy and Maddie were certain that nothing had been in the closet when they moved in.
 Maddie even recalled how she dusted each shelf clean before storing a single item inside.
 Yet here it was.
 Something that’s probably worth something in such pristine condition, although Randy hadn’t thought to check eBay.

 Before he left work, he had been on the phone with Anna, the realtor who had sold them the home three years earlier.
 He didn’t want to openly say, hey lady, you forgot to mention the house was haunted, but he did want to see if she might be willing to divulge anything that may have been unintentionally (or intentionally) left out when she delivered her sales pitch.
 Unfortunately, all the prying and begging did no good, as Anna stuck to her original story.
 The owners were moving away, and they just wanted to get out from under a bad mortgage, no matter the cost.
 Randy could tell by her tone that Anna was hiding something, but it occurred that she was not about to budge on whatever information she was hiding.

 His phone had been loading an old story while he stared at the car, and it finally finished.
 He had typed in his address along with the words “ghost” and “spirit.”
 What he dug up from the hundreds of stories that in no way had a connection to his search was something from 1979 entitled “Lady Returns to Old Neighborhood, Finds Childhood House Haunted” from a now defunct rag known as the San Diego Sentinel.
 He read the first vague paragraph when a pop up stopped him from going any further.
 Apparently this particular story could only be read if you paid $29.99 a month to subscribe to whatever website housed these old issues of what many online called the San Diego version of The National Enquirer.
-So while he normally wouldn’t have put much stock into this old article, he felt the need to at least try and find it, perhaps at the public library.
+So, while he normally wouldn’t have put much stock into this old article, he felt the need to at least try and find it, perhaps at the public library.

 As Randy looked up the library’s hours, he heard Hulk begin barking, but this time he could tell he was not in the hallway, but rather at the front door.
 Someone had walked in from the outside.
 As Hulk’s barks turned to excited whines, Randy figured he knew the visitor.